teddykoker/blog/_posts/2020-02-25-nlp-from-scratch-annotated-attention.md

     Test perplexity: 13.84

 Our model achieves a perplexity of 13.84.
 This is worse then the paper's best perplexity of 5.9, but there is no way to directly compare as we are using a different dataset.
-There are a few ways we could improve the model to better match the papers results:
+There are a few ways we could improve the model to better match the paper's results:

 1. Use bidirectional LSTM models; The model should be able to better "understand" the context of each word by looking at words both before and after each word.